jstrait/wavefile/README.markdown

 # Example Usage

-This short example shows how to append three separate Wave files into a single file:
+This example shows how to append three separate Wave files into a single file:

 ```ruby
 require "wavefile"